brodieaustin/avalon-novel/index.markdown

 "But if she is under the king's protection..."
 Tara trailed off, still struggling to put the bits and pieces of information her father was dropping into something coherent.

-"Yes, exactly, then the King has rescinded his protection, and the whole project is threatened.
+"Yes, exactly, then the new King has rescinded his protection, and the whole project is threatened.
 And because of this I have come to a difficult decision.
 I have...
 I have decided to resign from my position in protest."

 "Leave your position over this?
 Papa, are you sure?
 This seems so drastic, so sudden.
 What will happen if you do this?"